 Three years ago, Andrew Zimmern proclaimed Filipino food to be the next great thing.
 So why hasn’t it really happened yet?

-Here are 14 things that any first-time visitor to the Philippines should try.
+Here are 14 Filipino dishes that every first-time visitor to the Philippines should try.

-A beloved comfort dish, the way we Filipinos feel about tapsilog can probably be compared to how Malaysians feel about nasi lemak.
-Personally, it’s a strong contender for my last meal.
+Tapsilog is a beloved Filipino comfort dish.
+The way we Filipinos feel about tapsilog can probably be compared to how Malaysians feel about nasi lemak.
+Personally, it’s a strong contender for my hypothetical last meal.

 2. Chicken Inasal